mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    AD7124 - m2k Connections for Filter Response Measurement
    :label:`ad7124m2k`

-The code below set the m2k’s waveform generator to generate a sinewave at 10Hz, capture 1024 data points, calculate the RMS value, then append the result to a list.
+The AD7124-8 Filter Response code block will set the ADALM2000’s waveform generator to generate a sinewave at 10Hz, capture 1024 data points, calculate the RMS value, then append the result to a list.
 It will then step through frequencies up to 250Hz, then plot the result as shown in Figure :ref:`measresp`.

 .. -----------------------------------------------------|
 .. code-block:: python